Sbj3333/Sbj3333/README.md

     </a>
   </div>

+  <h1></h1>
   <div align="center">
     <h2>About me</h2>
     <p>A curious mind which questions everything and loves to understand how everything works.
 Fascinated by the power of computers and the way they revolutionize the world.
-A full stack developer diving deep in the field of cybersecurity.</p>
+A full stack developer diving deep in the field of cybersecurity.
+Apart from tech, I'm an artist, video editor, music lover, beginner on the guitar</p>
   </div>
 </div>